 Do you want to control your identity or brand online?

-If you want to control your identity or brand online, you should have your own domain name and a place to host your website before getting your website built.
+If you want to control your identity or brand online, you should have your own domain name and a server to host your website before getting your website built.
 This way, people can reach you by typing www.yourbusiness.com into their web browser instead of something like facebook.com/yourbusiness or yourbusiness.somefreeplatform.com and they can send you emails to an email address branded with your domain name (i.e. firstname.lastname@example.org) instead of trying to reach you using a free (and unprofessional-looking) email account like Gmail.

 WordPress offers both a ‘hosted’ option and a ‘self-hosted’ option.
 The hosted option doesn’t require a domain name or hosting, but there will be limitations, especially if you plan to grow online.
 If you want to manage your own website, therefore, we recommend choosing the ‘self-hosted’ WordPress option, which is FREE and gives you complete control.
 You can learn about the differences in our Introduction To WordPress tutorials.